2025 United States federal government shutdown: Impasse and deadlock

 The Trump administration, along with several fiscal hawks, advocated for funding the government through January.
 Conversely, Democrats and some Republicans sought a deal through November to ensure additional time for a compromise.
 The administration's move to cancel almost $5 billion in foreign aid through a pocket rescission intensified the impasse.
 House and Senate appropriators suggested a bill to fund the Department of Agriculture, the Department of Veterans Affairs, and congressional operations for a year with a short-term extension for other agencies.
 Representative Andy Harris, the chair of the Freedom Caucus, expressed reluctant support for a temporary bill proposed by Representative Tom Cole, the chair of the House Committee on Appropriations, so long as Cole had the votes.
 The discussions collided with the Trump administration's request to bolster security for Supreme Court justices and increase funding for the Marshals Service after the assassination of Charlie Kirk.
 Lower-court judges also sought security of their own.

 Democrats sought to force Republicans to extend healthcare insurance subsidies, set to expire at the end of the year.
 Trump publicly told Republicans not to "bother dealing with them" and to support Cole's "clean" continuing resolution; additional funding for lawmakers after Charlie Kirk's death delayed the bill's release.
 On September 16, Johnson released the spending bill without insurance subsidies, expecting Democrats to balk and cause a shutdown or to support a bill that retained the status quo, increasing health insurance premiums for Affordable Care Act recipients.
 Representatives Thomas Massie and Victoria Spartz and Senator Rand Paul, all fiscally conservative Republicans, opposed the bill over its spending additions and a narrow timeline for a larger appropriations bill.

 Senator Lisa Murkowski, a moderate Republican, also initially opposed the bill because she believed it could not pass the Senate.
 Democrats opposed the bill and made a counteroffer to increase health spending by $1 trillion.
 The Republican plan passed the House on September 19 but failed in the Senate, with 44 voting in favor to 48 against.
 John Fetterman was the only Senate Democrat to vote for the plan, while two Republicans voted against it.
 The same day, the Democratic plan failed in the Senate on party lines, by a vote of 47 to 45.
+In the following weeks, the Senate repeatedly rejected the Republican funding measure, with some proposals failing more than a dozen times amid ongoing negotiations.